multunus/Open-Playbook/README.md

     * Are there new items to be added/deleted/changed?

-    * Thereís unlikely to be much variation here, year on year.
+    * There‚Äôs unlikely to be much variation here, year on year.

 * **Role Base Salaries**: